Media Outreach Guide

 At the appropriate stage of your event planning, our media relations staff can help with publicity.

-This step-by-step guide helps groups plan their own media outreach and allows academic departments, student groups and other individuals affiliated with the University to determine if and how our news and editorial services staff can offer support.
+This step-by-step guide helps groups plan their own media outreach and allows academic departments, student groups and other individuals affiliated with the University to determine if and how our media relations staff can offer support.

 - Plan your news release.
 To encourage reporters to write news articles, you should begin compiling information for your news release at least two weeks before your event.
 However, keep in mind that calendar listings and ads have to be submitted separately to the events sections of some newspapers as early as a month in advance.
 Before you decide to issue a release, make sure that guest speakers and others have given appropriate permission to publicize the event and include the media.

 - Submit events form.
 As soon as you have finalized the logistics of your event, fill out our office's events form online.
-This allows our news and editorial services staff to learn all the basic information we need to determine the level of media support needed.
-It also gives the our news staff information to consider a Web announcement or Princeton University Bulletin listing.
+This allows our media relations staff to learn all the basic information we need to determine the level of media support needed.
+It also gives the our news and editorial staff information to consider a Web announcement or Princeton University Bulletin listing.

 - Draft the release.
 Write a release that outlines the who, what, when, where, why and how of the event.
 Include information about any attendance restrictions, such as if the event is limited to campus media only.
 The intent is to give reporters all the information they need to explain to the public why the event is significant or why they would want to participate.
 Therefore, make sure to: Include full information about the time, date and location; explain who planned the event and why; quote at least one representative from the campus department, group or organization that is playing a central role in hosting the event; add comments about how participants will benefit; list all the departments, groups, or agencies hosting the event; and include at least a sentence of biographical information about the main speaker(s) to demonstrate why s/he is qualified to speak on the topic.
 Near the end of the release, also list the event sponsors.
 Events expected to attract a large media contingent also should include a media RSVP deadline -- typically two days before the event -- to allow time to make arrangements for potential space and technology needs.